Harshal662/testing.md/README.md

         } catch (Exception e) {
             System.err.println("Error converting " + excelFile.getName() + ": " + e.getMessage());
         }
     }

+    // Method to generate the Parquet schema based on the number of columns in the first row (header) private static MessageType generateSchema(Row headerRow) {
+        Types.MessageTypeBuilder schemaBuilder = Types.buildMessage();

+        // Loop through the columns and create a field for each one in the schema for (int i = 0; i < headerRow.getLastCellNum(); i++) {
+            // For this example, all columns are treated as OPTIONAL strings (BINARY) schemaBuilder.optional(Types.primitive(org.apache.parquet.schema.PrimitiveType.PrimitiveTypeName.BINARY, Types.Repetition.OPTIONAL)
+                    .as(org.apache.parquet.schema.OriginalType.UTF8)
+                    .named("Column" + (i + 1))); // Naming columns as "Column1", "Column2", etc.
+        }

+        return schemaBuilder.named("ExcelData");
+    }

     // Utility method to get cell value as a string